gray-adeyi/korapay-vue/README.md

 import App from "./App.vue";
 import { initKorapay } from "@gray-adeyi/korapay-vue";

-// The `initKorapay` function returns  a promise that resolve to a plugin that loads Korapay pay-in/collection script
+// The `initKorapay` function returns  a plugin that provides the KorapayCotextAPI context and also registers the
-// and registers the `KorapayButton` component to your project, hence the reason for re-writing it like so.
-The
-// `initKorapay` function takes in a config with a type definition of `KorapayInitConfig` which let's you configure
+// `KorapayButton` component to your project.
+The `initKorapay` function takes in an optional config with a type
-// korapay with your publicKey, currency, notificationUrl e.t.c. an empty object may passed as seen below if your
+// definition of `KorapayInitConfig` which let's you configure korapay with your publicKey, currency, notificationUrl
-// korapay's integration public key is set in your environmental variables as `VITE_KORAPAY_PUBLIC_KEY`.
-In a situation
+// e.t.c.
+You don't need to provide this optional config if your korapay's integration public key is set in your
-// where this environmental variable is set and a publicKey is provided in the configs, the publicKey in the configs
+// environmental variables as `VITE_KORAPAY_PUBLIC_KEY`.
+In a situation where this environmental variable is set and
+// a publicKey is provided in the configs, the publicKey in the configs takes precedence.
-// takes presedence.
-(async () => {

 const app = createApp(App);

-  // Wait for the plugin to resolve const korapay = await initKorapay({});
+// Initialize korapay plugin
+const korapay = initKorapay(); // You may choose to provide additional configs.

-  // Use the resolved plugin
+// Use the plugin
 app.use(korapay);
 app.mount("#app");
-})();
 ```

 Use the `KorapayButton` component where payment needs to be initiated.